freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 -------

 To view a downloaded submission, double-click on the filename.
-This will open the file in a temporary container, called a "disposable VM."
+This will open the file in a temporary environment, called a "disposable VM."
 The file you clicked on will open in a new window with a different colored border and a window title prefixed with "disp" (meaning disposable).

 .. | screenshot_dispvm |

-This container is a special isolated environment similar to the *Secure Viewing Station*; it does not have internet access, and isolates the files that you are viewing from other sensitive files and applications on the SecureDrop Workstation.
+This disposable VM is a special isolated environment similar to the *Secure Viewing Station*; it does not have internet access, and isolates the files that you are viewing from other sensitive files and applications on the SecureDrop Workstation.

 Because this isolation is important to the security of your system, you will